LIVERPOOL MARSHALL SCHOLARSHIPS

 The University of Liverpool was founded in 1881 and has been at the forefront of teaching and learning in the UK ever since.
-Almost 19,000 students are currently studying undergraduate, postgraduate masters and PhD programmes in the University's 3 Faculties: Humanities and Social Sciences, Science and Engineering, and Health and Life Sciences.
-The Liverpool School of Tropical Medicine is affiliated to the University.
-The campus also hosts the Natural Environment Research Council's Proudman Oceanographic Laboratories.
-Over 2,500 international students from more than 110 countries currently make the University of Liverpool their home.
+Almost 20,500 students are currently studying undergraduate, postgraduate masters and PhD programmes in the University's 3 Faculties: Humanities and Social Sciences, Science and Engineering, and Health and Life Sciences.
+The Liverpool School of Tropical Medicine (LSTM) is affiliated to the University.
+The campus also hosts part of the Natural Environment Research Council's National Oceanographic Centre (NOC).
+Over 3,300 international students from more than 110 countries currently make the University of Liverpool their home.

 For further information provided by the University of Liverpool please click here

-For the University of Liverpool please visit :http://www.liv.ac.uk/study/postgraduate/
+For information about the University of Liverpool please go to :http://www.liv.ac.uk/study/postgraduate/

 US University: Duke University